Local SEO Introduction

 (10) Local Citations

-Local citations are important for local SEO.
+Local citations play a key role in your local SEO.
 While there’s thousands of local citation platforms online, not all of them are good for your business.
-We haven’t talked much about backlinks.
-No matter what type of SEO you do, you best believe backlinks are a major role.
-In fact, backlinks are the top Google SEO ranking factor.
-When you discuss backlinks, you begin getting into a lot of technical SEO.
-You start hearing about domain authority and link values.
-It’s a complicated subject if you don’t know SEO.
+We haven’t talked much about backlinks to this point, but I can promise you, backlinks are the most important SEO ranking factor.
+You’ll want to get familiar with domain authority and link values.

 None the less, most local citation websites allow you to build a link back to your website.
 This backlink is important.
 All backlinks are important, however, the value of that link can differ greatly.